If you had an accident on or after 1 December 2017 your personal injury claim is covered by the Motor Accident Injuries Act 2017.

 The fastest way to lodge your application is online using the SIRA Dispute Resolution Services portal.
 The portal also allows you to follow the progress of your application through to completion.

 - Login/Register an account with Service NSW.
-Click here to watch an instructional video on preparing to lodge a dispute application.

 - Add the ‘SIRA Dispute Resolution Services portal’ service to your Service NSW dashboard